CodeIntelligenceTesting/cifuzz-gradle-plugin/README.md

 cifuzz {
     testSourceSet.set(fuzzTest)
-    testTask.set(specialTestTask)
-}

-cifuzz {
-    testSourceSet.set(fuzzTest)
-    testTask.set(fuzzTestTask) // only needed if the test task name is different from the source set name }
+    testTask.set(fuzzTestTask) // only if the task name is different from the source set name }
 ```